Amtrix/fpt-max-cut/README.md

     -iterations [number]
     Number of times to perform the provided benchmark on each graph.

+    -int-weight-lo
+    -int-weight-hi
+    If one is given, both are required.
+Specifies the edge weights.
+Sampled at random.
+If sampler find 0, it resamples as that would influence number of edges.
+    If graph has already given edges weights, this is ignored.

 Flags when kagen graph sampling is used for graph instance generations: